dbachali/Midterm/README.md

 4. Test your API well.
 Provide instructions for using your API in the Readme of your git project (and/or as documentation available through your flask app).
 Your API should not return a 5XX error whenever possible.
 Do this by catching errors in the cURL call and returning 4XX errors to the user.

-How to use this API and port;
+How to use this API:
+*Note: To add in a "?" use "%3F" so that HTML will recognize this special character.
+Otherwise this API will not accecpt the "?" and the ngrams service will give a 404 error.

 Call the api via the following URL